What details can UpGuard Vendor Risk provide about a vendor?

 Each domain listing shows the public URL, subdomains, security rating, and most recent scan date.

-IP listings show the address details. address scorecard and domains.
+IP listings show the address details, address scorecard and domains.

 Note: The scores are allocated by DNS, only if a domain is not hosted on an owned IP will an IP be scanned for scoring.

-What is in a vendor's Questionnaires module?
+What is on a vendor's questionnaires page?

-What is outlined in a vendor's Vulnerabilities?
+What is on a vendor's vulnerabilities page?

 The vulnerabilities page lists published vulnerabilities that may affect the software running on the vendor's websites.
 The software is identified from information exposed in the HTTP headers and website content.